 This post may contain affiliate links.
 For more information, please read my disclosure policy.

-So I had these bananas that were about to be chunked in the trash—-I can’t STAND eating brown bananas.
-I’ll take ’em green ANY day over yucky brown.
+So I had these bananas that were about to be chunked in the trash – I can’t STAND eating brown bananas.
+I’ll take ’em green ANY day over brown.
 Some people really like them when they’re overly ripe.
-Not me.
-Yuck.
-Each to his own.
+Not me!

 But the riper bananas are, the more flavor they have and they’re good for baking in breads and such.
 I can handle that.
-I recently came across this recipe for homemade banana walnut chocolate chip cookies, and was excited about recycling my yucky brown bananas into something awesome. 🙂
+I recently came across this recipe for homemade banana walnut chocolate chip cookies, and was excited about recycling my brown bananas into something delicious!

 It was kind of like a “banana bread cookie”, if that makes any sense.
 They were moist in the middle, but crispy on the edges.
 I like the idea of being able to share them easier than slicing banana bread.

-In a bowl, mix together flour, salt & baking soda.
+In a bowl, mix together flour, salt and baking soda.
 You’ll be using both whole wheat and all purpose flour.